arend-lang/site/src/documentation/tutorial/PartI/view.md

 if a predicate is decidable in this sense, then there exists an algorithm that for every {%ard%}x : A{%endard%}
 decides whether {%ard%}P x{%endard%} or not {%ard%}P x{%endard%}.

-In particular, there exist undecisable predicates.
+In particular, there exist undecidable predicates.
 For example, we can define the following predicate {%ard%}P : Nat -> \Type{%endard%}: {%ard%}P n{%endard%} encodes
 the statement "Turing machine with number n halts at the input n".
 A simpler example -- the predicate on pairs of functions {%ard%}Nat -> Nat{%endard%}, saying that they are equal.